cp-algorithms/cp-algorithms/src/algebra/factorization.md

 We can observe a pattern of these remaining numbers.
 We need to check all numbers with $d \bmod 6 = 1$ and $d \bmod 6 = 5$.
 So this leaves us with only $33.3\%$ percent of the numbers to check.
-We can implement this by checking the primes 2 and 3 first, and upon discovering they are not divisible by said numbers, start with 5 and only count remainders $1$ and $5$ modulo $6$.
+We can implement this by factoring out the primes 2 and 3 first, after which we start with 5 and only count remainders $1$ and $5$ modulo $6$.

 Here is an implementation for the prime number 2, 3 and 5.
-A convenient way to store skippable numbers is with an array.
+It is convenient to store skippable numbers in an array.

 ```{.cpp file=factorization_trial_division3}
 vector<long long> trial_division3(long long n) {